 It is important to note that:

-- Allergy test results cannot be used on their own and must be considered together with your medical history
+- Allergy test results cannot be used on their own and must be considered together with your medical history.

 Skin prick testing

-Alternative skin testing methods
+Other skin testing methods

-Blood tests for allergen specific IgE (RAST)
+Blood tests for allergen specific IgE (formerly known as RAST)

 Total IgE testing

-Meaurement of total IgE antibodie can be estimated from a blood sample.
-Total IgE is often, but not always raised in people with allergies.
-High IgE antibody levels are also found in people with parasite infections, eczema and some rare conditions.
+Measurement of total IgE antibodies can be estimated from a blood sample.
+Total IgE may be raised in people with allergies.
+High total IgE antibody levels are also found in people with parasite infections, eczema and some rare medical conditions.
 High IgE levels do not prove that symptoms are due to allergy, and a normal IgE level does not exclude allergy.
-Therefore, measuring total IgE levels has a limited role to play in allergy testing.
+Therefore, measuring total IgE levels is not routinely recommended in allergy testing.

 Eosinophils are specialised white blood cells that are designed to kill worms and parasites.
-They can also cause inflammation in the tissues in allergy.
+They can also cause tissue inflammation in allergy.
 High levels are sometimes seen in blood samples from people with allergic rhinitis (hay fever), asthma and eczema, as well as in a number of less common conditions.
 However, a high eosinophil count does not prove that symptoms are due to allergy, and a normal eosinophil count does not exclude allergy.
 Therefore measuring eosinophil counts has a limited role to play in allergy testing.

-© ASCIA 2010
+© ASCIA 2013

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand.
+The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of clinical immunology and allergy specialists in Australia and New Zealand.

 Postal address: PO Box 450 Balgowlah NSW Australia 2093

 This document has been developed and peer reviewed by ASCIA members and is based on expert opinion and the available published literature at the time of review.
 Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.

-Content last updated January 2010
+Content last updated February 2013